Madelena/Metrology-for-Hass/README.md

 ## Metro Theme

+Features:

 - Uses Segoe UI or Segoe UI Variable fonts with a distinct and bold typography.
-- Supports Light and Dark Modes.
+- Supports Light and Dark Modes natively.
+Dark Mode has a true black background great for AMOLED screens.
 - Includes 4 Themes.
-Also adding new themes are relatively easy.
+Also adding new themes is relatively easy thanks to YAML Anchors.
 - Revamps the More Info card and various system UI screens.

 ### How to Install the Theme